danielylingnew/danielylingnew.github.io/docs/_posts/2020-12-31-annual-reflection-2020.markdown

 ### Life Lessons

 1. Recognizing that our family members all concurrently play multiple roles in our lives.
 My mom is a daughter too, and a sister too.
 And my dad is a son too, and a brother too.
 My brother is also a son, and (at some point in the future) will eventually be a father too.
-This notion applies to our perceptions of everyone around us.
+This notion also applies to our perceptions of all others around us.
 We are all humans, and it’s important not to have siloed views of each other, but rather to maintain perspective of people and see ourselves as humans that are a lot more alike than different.
 It's vital to have a full perspective of those around us and the many roles we fill as human beings alongside people we love.
 2. Appreciating loved ones even more than I already did
 3. As humans we seek resolve, resolve from conflict.
 That’s something that we all yearn for and it brings profound happiness once we do find that resolution.
     1. This applies in music as well, we all yearn for tension notes to be released by the resolution from discord moving to concord
     2. Also applies to diplomacy, and the seeking out of peaceful resolutions in international relations.
 4. At the same time, struggle is not a bad thing, and we equally strive for tension and a greater purpose to work towards.
-From Man's Search for Meaning - "What man needs is not a tension-less state, but a striving and struggling for a worthwhile goal."
+From *Man's Search for Meaning* by Viktor Frankl - "What man needs is not a tension-less state, but a striving and struggling for a worthwhile goal."
 5. One thing that this pandemic has taught us, is that there will probably be another pandemic or threat from infectious diseases of some sort in the future.
 We have to be better prepared and to have the infrastructure in place to act swiftly to respond to the threats that infectious diseases pose - we believe what we’re building at SampleExchange will be a key part of that, in providing the infrastructure necessary for not only pandemic preparedness, but also pandemic prevention.
 Epidemics will pose a threat again in the future and we have to be ready - and at the least far more prepared than we were for the COVID-19 pandemic.

 ### Mental Frameworks